Course And Relations

 - The nerve ends in front of the ankle by breaking up into the medial and lateral terminal branches.

 The Lateral terminal branch runs laterally and finishes in a pseudoganglion deep to the extensor digitorum brevis.
-Branches from the pseudoganglion provide the extensor digitorum brevis and tarsal and metatarsal joints on the lateral side of the foot.
+Branches from the pseudoganglion supply the extensor digitorum brevis and tarsal and metatarsal joints on the lateral side of the foot.

 The medial terminal branch runs forwards and finishes by supplying the skin of the adjacent sides of big and 2nd toes (first interdigital cleft) and the first dorsal interosseous muscle.